gtkacz/vulture-action/README.md

 ## Features

-- Easy integration with GitHub workflows
+- Easy integration with GitHub workflows.
-- Flexible configuration using Vulture's CLI arguments
+- Flexible configuration using Vulture's CLI arguments.
-- Supports all Vulture options and features
+- Supports all Vulture options and features.
-- Customizable for different project structures and requirements
+- Customizable for different project structures and requirements.

 ## Usage